xxxzc/asar/README.md

 - Supervisor's cli and ui to manage multiple rasa models
 - Async HTTP API to update config and model
-- Automatically train and replace model without affecting current service<sup>1</sup>
+- Train and replace model without affecting current service<sup>1</sup>

 > 1 Replacing model takes some time, during which requests for that model will be waited but not be dropped